myuanz/pymatio/README_en.md

 # Roadmap

+# Roadmap

-- [x] Complete binding of basic functions
+- [x] Complete the binding of basic functions
 - [x] Compile successfully on Windows and Linux using xmake
+- [x] Package as a whl file
+- [x] Add basic tests for successful build
+- [ ] Add cibuildwheel and Github Action
+- [ ] Learn from the strengths of https://github.com/pybind/scikit_build_example
-- [ ] Automatically handle virtual environments during extension compilation
+- [x] Automatically handle virtual environments when compiling extensions
-- [ ] Add more Pythonic interfaces
+- [ ] Add more Pythonic calling interfaces
-- [ ] Package as a whl file
-- [ ] Add benchmarking
+- [ ] Add benchmark
 - [ ] Import tests from scio and mat73

 # Usage